Te whakaahua matihiko i ngā kohinga taonga

-When starting a project to digitise your collection, develop a plan first.
+Digitisation can be a time-consuming process.
 Don’t feel like you have to digitise every object.
-Digital copies require ongoing management and updating as technologies evolve and storage mediums change, so select the more important items in your collection and start with them.
+Select the more important items in your collection and start with them.

-An introduction to digital imaging for museums and galleries, in four parts:
+An introduction to digital imaging for museums and galleries